 The Block Leader (and up to one other block member) attends the block's assigned Block Housing selection timeslot (via Zoom) and selects rooms for the block.
 This includes pairing up roommates and assigning all block members to specific room assignments.

 - Create the group and set the password through the Housing Portal.

 - Share the group name and password with group members.

 - Make sure that group members add themselves to the group.

 - "Verify" the group through the portal once everyone has been added.

-- Make sure that group members go back in and "submit" their applications once it's been verified.
+- Make sure that group members sign their agreement and submit their application.

-- Attend your Block Housing Timeslot.
-You may designate a proxy to select if your have class during your assigned timeslot by using the Proxy Form (pdf).
+- Attend your Block Housing Timeslot (via a Zoom meeting).
+You may designate a proxy to select if you have class during your assigned timeslot by emailing email@example.com.